MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/deprecated/remote-notifications-in-ios.md

 ---
 title: "Push Notifications in iOS"
-description: "This section will cover push notifications in iOS.
-It introduces the Apple Push Notifications Gateway Service and the role it plays in publishing notifications to iOS applications.
-It will explain how to create the security certificates necessary to enable push notifications and discuss.
-Finally this section will discuss some of the housekeeping tasks that application servers must perform to keep track of the client mobile devices." ms.prod: xamarin ms.assetid: 64B3BE6A-A3E2-4B1B-95ED-02D27A8FDAAC ms.technology: xamarin-ios
+description: "This document describes how to work with push notifications in iOS 9 and earlier.
+It discusses certificates, registering with the Apple Push Notifications Gateway Service (APNS), and more." ms.prod: xamarin ms.assetid: 64B3BE6A-A3E2-4B1B-95ED-02D27A8FDAAC ms.technology: xamarin-ios